ocular-d/styleguide-editorial/docs/admonitions.md

 ## Info

-Also known as "note" it contains generic contextual and additional info about requirements and technical limitations.
+Also known as "note" or “notice”, it contains generic contextual and additional info about requirements and technical limitations.
 It also conveys the possibility of soft errors when the recommendations contained are not followed.

 :::warning Info